VaxobjanovDev/2048-Game/README.md

-# Getting Started with Create React App
+# Simple 2048 game with React js

+You can see this project https://2048-games.netlify.app/

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).